mjpitz/aetherfs/docs/README.md

 ## Status

 This project is under active development.
+The lists below details a list of aspirational features and documentation.

 - Documentation
   - Architecture Document
 - Features
   - HTTP file server for ease of interaction
   - REST and gRPC APIs for programmatic interaction
-  - Optional agent that can manage a shared file systems
+  - Optional agent that can manage a shared or FUSE file system
-  - Efficiently persist and query information stored in [AWS S3][] (or compatible)
+  - Efficiently persist and query information stored in [AWS S3][]
   - Authenticate using common schemes (such as OIDC)
   - Enforce access control around datasets
   - Encrypt data in transit and at rest